-Image and text contributed by Geetali Tare, Simla, Himachal Pradesh.
+Image and Narrative contributed by Geetali Tare, Simla, Himachal Pradesh.

 Cottari Kanakaiya Nayudu, or C.K.
 Nayudu, as he is better known, was born in Nagpur in October 1895.

 He made his debut in first class cricket 1916, playing for the Hindus against the Europeans.
 He played first-class cricket regularly until 1958, and then returned to the game for one last time in 1963 at the age of 68.
 He moved to Indore in 1923, on the invitation of Maharaja Holkar and would transform the Holkar team into one that would win many Ranji trophies.